Libc++ 20.0.0 (In-Progress) Release Notes

 Improvements and New Features

-• The std::ranges::minmax algorithm has been optimized for integral types, resulting in a performance increase of up to 100x.
+• The lexicographical_compare and ranges::lexicographical_compare algorithms have been optimized for trivially equality comparable types, resulting in a performance improvement of up to 40x.

-• The _LIBCPP_ENABLE_CXX26_REMOVED_STRSTREAM macro has been added to make the declarations in <strstream> available.
+• The _LIBCPP_ENABLE_CXX20_REMOVED_TEMPORARY_BUFFER macro has been added to make std::get_temporary_buffer and std::return_temporary_buffer available.

-• The _LIBCPP_ENABLE_CXX26_REMOVED_SHARED_PTR_ATOMICS macro has been added to make the declarations in <memory> available.
+• The _LIBCPP_ENABLE_CXX20_REMOVED_UNCAUGHT_EXCEPTION macro has been added to make std::uncaught_exception available in C++20 and later modes.

 Deprecations and Removals